 Our large inventory of reclaimed lumber and beams is constantly being updated with the highest quality select native reclaimed hardwood and softwood species, including: reclaimed chestnut, reclaimed oak, reclaimed maple, reclaimed heart pine, reclaimed fir, reclaimed spruce, reclaimed redwood and more!

-We’re proud to offer the finest reclaimed Adirondack Spruce recovered from aging industrial buildings in New York City.
-We have saved thousands of feet of these original antique face 3×8, 3×10, and 3×12 timbers that have spent the last 125 years of their life as structural joists: overseeing the rise and fall of America’s industrial era in the Bronx, Brooklyn, Manhattan and surrounding urban areas.
+We’re proud to offer the finest reclaimed New England Spruce recovered from aging industrial buildings in Massachusetts, Connecticut, Maine, New Hampshire, and Vermont.
+We have saved thousands of feet of these original antique face 3×8, 3×10, and 3×12 timbers that have spent the last 125 years of their life as structural joists: overseeing the rise and fall of America’s industrial era.